 Having said that, there is no substantial evidence that the fishery has a significant negative effect on ETP species.
+Therefore, sub-clause F1.2 is met.

 F1.3 If the fishery is known to interact with ETP species, measures are in place to minimise mortality.